 Keep your SEO active

-Shortly after the start of the crisis, clients were asking us whether they should continue with SEO.
+Shortly after the start of the crisis, clients were asking us whether they should continue with services provided by our SEO agency.
 We asked “Do you still want visitors to come to your website?”

 As with everything, your own business decision on this depends on your circumstances.
 But search behaviour dictates that if your target customers want to buy, they are searching online.